 - If you use chicken parts with the skin on, place chicken skin side down and do not move it until it reaches a deep golden brown and it's easy to turn.
 Flip the chicken on the other side and brown it as well.
 Remove the chicken and set aside.

-- Add to the pan the chopped onion.
+- Add the chopped onion to the pan.

 - Saute the onion until becomes translucid and develops flavor.
 Add the water(or chicken broth) and lower the heat to medium low.
 Return the meat to the pan and let it simmer until the chicken is tender.

-- Add to the pan the olives, bay leaves, thyme, black peppercorns and the slices of lemon and continue to simmer everything for few more minutes.
+- Add to the pan the olives, bay leaves, thyme, black peppercorns, and slices of lemon, and continue to simmer everything for a few more minutes.

 - Meanwhile, mix together tomato paste, wine and mustard.